eunhye43/simple-atm-controller/README.md

 # simple-atm-controller
-해당 Repo는 Python3을 이용하여, 간단한 ATM Controller를 구현한 것입니다.

-Simple ATM Controller는 다음과 같은 기능을 제공합니다.
+This Repo is a simple ATM Controller implemented by using Python3.

+The Simple ATM Controller provides the following features .

-- PIN 번호 검증
+- PIN Number Validation
-- Account Id 검증
+- Account Id Validation
-- PIN 번호가 가진 모든 Account 호출
+- Return all Accounts that PIN Number hasconfirm the balance of the Account
-- 해당 Account의 잔액 확인
-- 해당 Account에 금액 입금
-- 해당 Account에서 금액 인출
+- Deposit the money to the Account
+- Withdraw money from the Account